Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 In 1999 Fowler and Beck published a code smells catalogue in a chapter of the book, [Refactoring: Improving the Design of Existing Code](https://www.goodreads.com/book/show/44936.Refactoring).
 This catalogue contains the descriptions of 22 code smells.

-In 2018 Fowler published a [second edition of his book](https://www.goodreads.com/book/show/35135772-refactoring)).
-In this new edition there are a number of changes with respect to the first, mainly in the code smells catalogue of smells and the refactorings catalogue (detailed in [Changes for the 2nd Edition of Refactoring](https://martinfowler.com/articles/refactoring-2nd-changes.html)].
+In 2018 Fowler published a [second edition of his book](https://www.goodreads.com/book/show/35135772-refactoring).
+In this new edition there are a number of changes with respect to the first, mainly in the code smells catalogue of smells and the refactorings catalogue (detailed in [Changes for the 2nd Edition of Refactoring](https://martinfowler.com/articles/refactoring-2nd-changes.html)).

 If we focus on the smells, which is the goal of this post, the changes are as follows:

 - Four new code smells are introduced: *Mysterious Name*, *Global Data*, *Mutable Data* and *Loops*.
 - Two code smells are removed: *Parallel Inheritance Hierarchies* and *Incomplete Library Class*.
-- And four code smells are renamed: *Lazy Class* becomes *Lazy Element*, *Long Method* becomes *Long Function*, *Inappropriate Intimacy* becomes *Insider Trading*, and *Switch Statement* becomes *Repeated Switches *.
+- And four code smells are renamed: *Lazy Class* becomes *Lazy Element*, *Long Method* becomes *Long Function*, *Inappropriate Intimacy* becomes *Insider Trading*, and *Switch Statement* becomes *Repeated Switches*.

-There are a total of 24 code smells left.
+There are 24 code smells in total.
 Even though they usually have catchy and memorable names, it’s difficult to remember such a long list.

 How could we better understand code smells?
 How could we remember them more easily?